-- · How to recover, package, and reuse the material. - · Known characteristics of the material. - · Its availability in the market. - · References for indicative prices. - · Examples of inspiring projects that successfully reused this material. - · Sample technical clauses for dismantling and reinstallation work.
+- How to recover, package, and reuse the material. - · Known characteristics of the material. - · Its availability in the market. - $\cdot \ \text{References for indicative prices.} \\$ - · Examples of inspiring projects that successfully reused this material. - · Sample technical clauses for dismantling and reinstallation work.

-37 PILOT PROJECTS TO PUT REUSE INTO PRACTICE

-Is putting reuse into practice easier said than done?
-To answer this question, tested in vivo on a set of thirty-seven pilot projects2.
-These projects helped refine the construction stakeholders (project owners, engineering firms, companies) in integraprofessional activities.
-The pilot projects covered various contexts but were noneThese pilot projects supported over 50 organizations, including project owners, design firms, and construction companies, in adopting recovery and reuse practices.
-Ultimately, these pilot projects contributed to preventing the production of 300 tons of waste and avoiding the production of an equivalent number of new materials.

-theless representative of the construction sector in Northwestern Europe.
+37 PILOT PROJECTS TO PUT REUSE INTO PRACTICE Is putting reuse into practice easier said than done?
+To answer this question, the methods developed in the toolbox were tested in vivo on a set of thirty-seven pilot projects2.
+These projects helped refine the guidance tools through on-site feedback.
+The aim of the pilot projects was also to support construction stakeholders (project owners, engineering firms, companies) in integrating recovery and reuse principles into their professional activities.
+The pilot projects covered various contexts but were nonetheless representative of the construction sector in Northwestern Europe.
 They included renovations of social housing from the 1960s-70s, public infrastructure renovations, industrial building conversions, individual and collective housing, and renovations of worker houses dating back to the early 20th century.
 Many projects focused on renovation work, but there were also some new construction projects.
 Some pilot projects concentrated on demolition work, with the goal of maximizing the recovery of reusable elements.
 Others involved design and/or construction phases with the objective of reusing materials within the projects.
 A few projects addressed all these aspects simultaneously (particularly through on-site reuse cases).